gklyne/I-D/arcp/arcp.md

 outside the archive's directory structure.
 Implementations SHOULD detect such links and prevent outside access.

-An maliciously crafted app URI might contain `../` path segments, which if naively converted to a `file:///` URI might address files outside the archive's directory structure.
+An maliciously crafted arcp URI might contain `../` path segments, which if naively converted to a `file:///` URI might address files outside the archive's directory structure.
 Implementations SHOULD perform Path Segment Normalization {{RFC3986}}
-before converting app URIs.
+before converting arcp URIs.

 In particular for IRIs, an archive might contain multiple paths with similar-looking characters or with different Unicode combine sequences, which could be used to mislead users.

-An URI hyperlink might use or guess an app URI authority to attempt to climb into a different archive for malicious purposes.
+An URI hyperlink might use or guess an arcp URI authority to attempt to climb into a different archive for malicious purposes.
 Applications SHOULD employ
 Same Orgin policy {{RFC6454}} checks if